-Members of your G Suite that have not been added to your provisioning group will see limited functionality when using the Virtru for Drive plugin.
+Members of your Google Workspace that have not been added to your provisioning group will see limited functionality when using the Virtru for Drive plugin.

 Although non-provisioned users will be able to read encrypted content in the Virtru Secure Reader, they will not be able to upload encrypted files, encrypt existing files, or decrypt files within Drive.